aka Zeannopolus (sic), 16yrs old when he

 In late 1911 the free-standing Carkagis building was burnt out in a fire that consumed the 7 buildings from the Dalley Street corner down to Mallam’s Store, but they almost immediately began trading from the new Withford’s Building around the corner in Dalley Street.
 Their loss, the second largest after Thornton’s Store on the corner, was estimated at £600 with insurance only covering £350.
 Jim lost all his personal documents in the fire, which caused him more than a few hassles with subsequent Alien Registration.
 In mid 1912 the Simpson’s Buildings were completed and they took up a shop in much the same position as their earlier cafe, on which site, after many makeovers, sits the present The Empire Café.
 Their purpose-built cafe was the largest shop in the block, having three large windows across the front for the displaying of produce, two separate dining rooms and a bedroom out the back.
 One dining room subsequently became a ladies’ saloon with a piano installed.
 This was posh stuff for Mullum.

 The White Ocker followed suit and also managed to squeeze in two dining rooms, but shortly afterwards the proprietors tossed in the towel and it subsequently went through the hands of a couple of owners (including the Mayor's sister) until the Feros Bros administered the coup de grace in mid 1915.
 The cafe, eventually dubbed The Popular, remained Greek until it closed in 2007.

 Vasilios and Alexandros Ioannis Feros, from Mitata on Kythera, had arrived in town in 1914 and marked time with the acquisition of a restaurant at an unknown location in Burringbar Street.
-The White Australia simply became The Feros Café after their masterly takeover, but maybe they toyed with taking the mickey with a name like Mavri Xenitia (this black foreign land.)
+The White Australia simply became The Feros Café in their hands, but maybe they toyed with taking the mickey with a name like Mavri Xenitia ('this black foreign land'.)
+[Coincidentally, another White Australia Cafe opened at Armidale in mid 1927 next to the Waratah Cafe of Jack Theo Feros, the uncle of Theo Psaltis, the proprietor of The Popular Cafe for its last 57yrs.]